EdwinWenink/archive_fever/content/posts/28-work_automation.md

 > Even if a program impeccably performs their job, many feel that automation for one’s own benefit is wrong.
 That human labor is inherently virtuous — and that employees should always maximize productivity for their employers — is more deeply coded into American work culture than any automation script could be.

 This resonates deeply with me, as I too am one of those people that attributes a lot of value to work.
-Many people in my environment are plagued by a constant sense of guilt: have we worked enough, shouldn't we work more?
+And many people in my environment are plagued by a constant sense of guilt: have we worked enough, shouldn't we work more?

 Through above-mentioned article, I came across the essay ["In Praise of Idleness" of Bertrand Russell](https://harpers.org/archive/1932/10/in-praise-of-idleness/), written in 1932, but even more relevant today I would say.
 The sermon of technological automation is that the same amount of work can be done in let's say half the time, and that this should lead to an increase in wealth and happiness for everyone.
-But instead of everyone then working half working days, a part of the population (those on the right side of automation) only seem to make longer days, whereas others become unemployed and see their life quality plunging (those made "redundant" by automation).
+But instead of everyone then working half working days, a part of the population (those on the "right side" of automation) only seem to make longer days, whereas others become unemployed and see their life quality plunging (those made "redundant" by automation).
-If automation only comes to the good of employers, then technology will only increase social divides along new lines, between "normal" workers and the tech-savvy.
+If automation only contributes to the good of employers, then technology will only increase social divides along new lines, between "normal" workers and the those that are tech-savvy.

 In that context, consider how relevant these words from 1932 sound: